 This is our motivation for a proof approach of the back-ends.
-Recalling Figure 1, Copilot has two back-ends that generate C. We leverage a model-checker to prove the equivalence of the code generated by each back-end.
-Open-source model-checkers like CBMC [7] and Blast [3] use C as their specification language.
+Recalling Figure 1, Copilot has two back-ends that generate C. We leverage the open-source model-checker CBMC to prove the equivalence of the code generated by each back-end [6].
+CBMC uses C as its specification language.
 In our work, we use CBMC.
-CBMC can prove memory-safety properties, such as division by zero, not-a-number floating-point errors, and array out of bound indexes.
+CBMC can prove memory-safety properties, such as no division by zero, no not-a-number floating-point errors, and no array out-of-bound indexes.
 It can also prove arbitrary propositional formulas given in the body of assert() functions.